 But you can do several things to help you feel safer as you commute to and from work or have a night out with friends.
-You can take some self-defense classes and carry these non-lethal weapons in your bag:
+You can take some self defense classes and add these non-lethal weapons to your women’s EDC kit:

 - Pepper spray